-Fifty years after the Civil Rights Act, a multimedia online archive documenting St. Augustine's role in the Civil Rights Movement is now live, thanks to a student-led history project at Flagler College in St. Augustine.
+More than 50 years after the Civil Rights Act, a multimedia online archive documenting St. Augustine's role in the Civil Rights Movement is live and accessible t the public, thanks to a student-led history project at Flagler College in St. Augustine.

 The website, civilrightslibrary.com, features never-before-seen items, including FBI files detailing Martin Luther King Jr.’s time in St. Augustine, as well as the surveillance the city was under both before and after MLK arrived.